KumarBadal208/react-project/README.md

 ###### We can't use asyn key with useEffect but it can be used with didMount in class component.
 * Let's understand the reasons why an asynchronous callback function cannot be called directly from a useEffect() hook.
 This is because the useEffect hook expects its effect(or callback) function to return either a cleanup function or nothing at all.
 This is due to the useEffect() hook's callback function's asynchronous execution and lack of blocking.
 Therefore, we must follow a specific pattern if we want to call an asynchronous function inside the useEffect() hook.

+### Custom Hooks
+* We can make custom hooks of our own.
+It is nothing just a normal react function that will return some value which can be used in our component like making some api call in custom hooks is good, making our component code clean.
+It also helps in Single Responsibility Principle.